 6. They have realistic expectations of the company

 Having realistic expectations of your boss or workplace is incredibly healthy as well as practical.
 Even the best workplace includes mistakes and misunderstandings.
 The key is how someone reacts to them.
-Some employees withdraw and assume everything is directed at taking advantage of them (usually but not always, a bit paranoid!)
+Some employees withdraw and assume everything is directed at taking advantage of them (sometimes true, sometimes a bit paranoid!)
 While others give someone the benefit of the doubt as to motivation; remain calm and engage in a dialogue of what happened and how to help make it better.
 These folks don’t need everything to be perfect, they just expect others to do their best.

 7. They manage their emotions at work